UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Conclusions

 \section{Conclusions}

-In this paper, we present UL-UNAS, an ultra-lightweight SE model that requires only 34M MACS.
-By systematically exploring efficient convolutional blocks and introducing innovative components including the APReLU and cTFA modules, we construct a more powerful U-Net family that excels in computational efficiency and enhancement quality.
-Furthermore, the employment of NAS enables the discovery of an optimized architecture tailored to real-time constraints.
+In this paper, we present UL-UNAS, an ultra-lightweight SE model that requires only 35M MACS.
+By systematically exploring efficient convolutional blocks and introducing innovative components, including the APReLU and cTFA modules, we construct a more powerful U-Net family that excels in computational efficiency and enhancement quality.
+Furthermore, the employment of NAS enables the discovery of an optimized architecture tailored to real-time constraints in a short search time, presenting a practical and scalable approach for automating lightweight model design.
 Through these contributions, UL-UNAS not only surpasses SOTA ultra-lightweight models but also demonstrates competitive results against more resource-intensive baseline models, making it a robust solution for real-time SE applications.